 1. Uplift in Impressions

-FCM will be taken as base for all the calculations. % Uplift for Impressions is computed by first calculating contribution of Push Amp+ in campaign delivery rate and then dividing it by FCM delivery rate.
+FCM will be taken as the base for all the calculations. % Uplift for Impressions is computed by first calculating the contribution of Push Amp+ in the campaign delivery rate and then dividing it by the FCM delivery rate.

-The below formulas explain how we calculated contribution of Push Amp+ in campaign delivery rate.
-For this, the contribution of FCM to campaign delivery rate is subtracted from overall campaign delivery rate
+The below formulas explain how we calculated the contribution of Push Amp+ to the campaign delivery rate.
+For this, the contribution of FCM to the campaign delivery rate is subtracted from the overall campaign delivery rate